KCI New Terminal Project Benefits From Mentor-Protégé Program

 Spencer Moore, Kissick’s manager for the KCI roadway project, said the companies are working hand-in-hand at all levels of the organization.
 “From field crews to leadership, dealing with the client, accounting, and training, we are working together to show them what we’ve learned from years in the industry so they can take those best practices and integrate them into their organization,” Moore said.

 Stephens and Axiom’s CEO, Dan Felder, meet regularly with Kissick’s leadership team.
-“We invite them to participate in insurance and bonding meetings, review HR practices and budgeting processes, and Pete (Browne, Kissick’s President) has introduced them to the unions to start building a relationship with them,” said Coby Crowl, Director of Business Development at Kissick.
+“We invite them to participate in insurance and bonding meetings, review HR practices and budgeting processes, and I’ve introduced them to the unions to start building a relationship with them,” said Kissick’s President Pete Browne.

 Both Kissick and Axiom consider the program a success, not just for their organizations, but for the local construction community.

 One of the greatest benefits to Axiom has been understanding Kissick’s safety culture and adopting it.
 “We’ve learned so much from them about the importance of safety, and really benefited from witnessing their process,” Stephens said.

 SPENCER MOORE | Senior Project Manager

 Spencer spent many years in the field as an operator and later as a crew foreman.
 He has been highly successful in the project management role at Kissick and utilizes his significant field expertise to solve challenging and complex project solutions for our heavy civil clients.

 He got his start using heavy equipment on his family farm at age 8.

 Moore said safety is a top priority at Kissick.
 “Our safety culture is second to none.
 For a smaller company to be able to experience the many different elements of safety – from mitigating risks to field procedures – is one of the biggest benefits,” he said.
 “Learning how to do the job is obviously important, but learning to get the job done on time and doing it safely is invaluable.”